magland/mountainfileserver/README.md

 > sudo docker build -t mfs .

 (It will take some time to build)

+**The following instructions need to be updated.
+They don't apply right now.**

 Then you can run the server in the container using:
 > sudo docker run --net="host" -v $PWD/config:/base/config -v $PWD/data:/base/data -it mfs